Collinformatics/AudioTranscription/README.md

 To run the scripts out of IDEs with these instructions, you will need to have Intellij and Pycharm installed on your computer.

-In Pycharm, use the IDE terminal to find the python executable file:
+- Finding the Python interpreter:

-- Open your computers terminal app (dont use the Intellij terminal) and run the command:
+  In Pycharm, use the IDE's terminal to find the python executable file with the command:

       find . -name python.exe 2>/dev/null